 Luke Menke, MSPT

 Luke was born in the high mountain town of Leadville, CO and grew up in Carbondale located in the beautiful Roaring Fork Valley on Colorado’s western slope.
 He attended Colorado State University in Ft.
-Collins on full scholarship and graduated with a Bachelor’s degree in Exercise & Sport Science with a Sports Medicine concentration.
+Collins on full scholarship and graduated with a bachelor’s degree in Exercise & Sport Science with a Sports Medicine concentration.
 Luke earned his Master’s in Physical Therapy at the University of Miami in Coral Gables, Florida in 1998.
 His first job out of PT school involved working closely with world-renowned orthopedic surgeon to the superstars: Dr. James Andrews; and the country’s most respected shoulder and knee physical therapist: Kevin Wilk.
 Luke started practicing in Littleton around 2001 and founded Panther Physical Therapy in 2006.
-The state of the art sports performance addition was completed in the fall of 2013.
-Luke has a passion for working with young athletes and certainly enjoys working with any individual whom is willing to take an active role in overcoming their injury or improving their performance.
+The state-of-the-art sports performance addition was completed in the fall of 2013.
+Luke has a passion for working with young athletes and certainly enjoys working with any individual who is willing to take an active role in overcoming their injury or improving their performance.
 He has worked with professional athletes from just about every major sport.
 Luke played football, baseball and wrestled in high school and loved playing collegiate and men’s club rugby into his late 20’s.
 He has since traded his rugby boots in for golf clubs.
-His favorite job is spending time with his daughter Skyler and son Murphy.
-Luke is an Athlete’s Performance Level 2 mentor, a certified Functional Movement Screen specialist, a member of the American Physical Therapy Association’s orthopedic section, sports section and private practice section.
+His favorite job is spending time with his wife Erin, daughter Skyler and son Murphy.
+He has two Portuguese Water Dogs: Bodacious and Foxy Cleopatra.
+Luke is an Athlete’s Performance (EXOS) Level 2 mentor, a certified Functional Movement Screen specialist, a member of the American Physical Therapy Association’s orthopedic section, sports section and private practice section.
 He is also a member of the National Strength and Conditioning Association and Titleist Golf Performance Institute certified.
 Luke’s idol is his father Pat, an incredibly perseverant and compassionate human being with a fantastic moral compass and an ornery sense of humor.
-Unfortunately, Pat lost his battle with Multiple Sclerosis last year.
+Unfortunately, Pat lost his over 40-year battle with Multiple Sclerosis last year.
 Rest in peace Pat.

 Chris Nagelhout, M.S., ATC